 Medical Student Partnership Program

-Every spring, second-year medical students from the University of South Dakota Sanford School of Medicine spend four weeks in rural South Dakota communities for a required preceptorship.
+Every spring, second-year medical students from the University of South Dakota Sanford School of Medicine spend three weeks in rural South Dakota communities for a required preceptorship.
 During their preceptorship, the medical students visit local high schools to interact with the students and talk to them about their educational journeys.
 The South Dakota Area Health Education Center (AHEC) coordinates the opportunity for the medical students to interact with local high school students.
 The medical students talk with students about classes they took in high school and college to prepare for medical school.
 They discuss what it is like to be a medical student and what it is like to take care of patients.
 The medical students also discuss multiple health care pathways, encouraging high school students to ask questions relating to health care and share dialogue with them.